seeker25/bcregistry-sre/gcp/terraform/docs/README.md

 `global_custom_roles.auto.tfvars`

-  3) global_custom_roles -  a list of global custom roles shared across all projects
+  3) global_custom_roles -  a map of global custom roles shared across all projects

     title                 # Name of the custom IAM role permissions           # List of permissions assigned to the role